 Workplace motor vehicle accidents are the leading cause of work-related deaths in the U.S., according to the Centers for Disease Control and Prevention.
 The Bureau of Labor Statistics reports that in 2017 alone, nearly 1,300 workers died in work-related crashes.
-New Jersey drivers who are injured on the job may be entitled to workers’ compensation benefits, and our South Jersey workers’ compensation lawyers are here to help you receive the benefits you deserve.
+New Jersey drivers who are injured on the job may be entitled to workers’ compensation benefits, and our South Jersey Motor Vehicle Accident Lawyers are here to help you receive the benefits you deserve.

 Eligibility for Workers’ Compensation

 An employee’s injuries must be work-related to qualify for workers’ compensation; therefore, those who are injured while at work are eligible.
 However, even employees who are injured away from the workplace may qualify for benefits, including those who: